Facebook adds food ordering feature

 Facebook shares were up 0.8 percent at $129.58 in early trading.

-Shares of GrubHub Inc, which offers a food ordering service similar to that announced by Facebook, were down 2.4 percent at $41.07.
+Shares of GrubHub Inc (GRUB.N), which offers a food ordering service similar to that announced by Facebook, were down 2.4 percent at $41.07.

-(Reporting by Sai Sachin Ravikumar in Bengaluru; Editing by Saumyadeb Chakrabarty)
+Reporting by Sai Sachin Ravikumar in Bengaluru; Editing by Saumyadeb Chakrabarty